 As the meeting progresses, you put relevant notes, ideas and information into each of these quadrants instead of parsing through notes later for the relevant assignments and takeaways.

-Why It Works: Separates your next tasks as you process.
+Why It Works: Separates your next tasks as you process them.
 It saves an extra step when going back through your notes.

 3. Cornell Method

 This was popularized at the Ivy League school, and it’s one of the most worthwhile note-taking methods to help you stay organized.